Polypharmacy and Deprescribing

 No commercial support was received for this activity.

 Please ensure you are using the web-browser Chrome and disable any pop-up blocking software.
 Click here for information on how to enable pop-ups.

-This activity is designed to meet the educational needs of nurses and other health care professionals (HCPs) who are interested in learning about wound care management.
+This activity is designed to meet the educational needs of nurses and other health care professionals (HCPs) who are interested in learning about polypharmacy and deprescribing.

 At the end of this educational activity, participants should be able to:

 - Discuss the risk factors for adverse drug and side effects with polypharmacy.

 - Explore techniques for deprescribing and reduce polypharmacy.

 In accordance with the Accreditation Council for Continuing Medical Education's (ACCME) Standards for Integrity and Independence in Accredited Continuing Education, OptumHealth Education (OHE) requires all those in control of educational content to disclose their financial relationships with ineligible companies within the prior 24 months.
 Ineligible companies are defined by the ACCME as companies whose primary business is producing, marketing, selling, re-selling, or distributing health care products used by or on patients.
 Individuals must disclose all financial relationships, regardless of the amount, with ineligible companies and regardless of their view of the relevance of the relationship to the education.
 OHE ensures that the content is independent of commercial bias.